 Indigo Yard is big on “craft, cork and cocktails” so whatever your tipple you won’t be stuck for choice.
 Foodies meanwhile will be pleased to find a menu bursting with a huge variety of dishes using great local produce.

 The Three Sisters

 One of the Cowgate’s most popular haunts, The Three Sisters boasts an expansive open air courtyard, complete with a huge outdoor screen to watch the weekend’s sporting events.

 You won’t go hungry here either – food stalls regularly set up camp here for special events such as the Wimbledon Final and the Festival Fringe, which usually see this place packed to the rafters.

 The Royal Dick

-Hidden in the belly of Summerhall you’ll find the Royal Dick, once the Small Animal Hospital of the Dick Vet School and now a unique watering hole in the heart of Newington.
-It also enjoys the benefit of being in the same building as the renouned distillery of Pickerings Gin and the brewery of Barney’s Beer.
+Hidden in the belly of Summerhall you’ll find The Royal Dick, once the Small Animal Hospital of the Dick Vet School and now a unique watering hole in the heart of Newington.
+It also enjoys the benefit of being in the same building as the renowned distillery of Pickering’s Gin and the brewery of Barney’s Beer.

-The Royal Dick has an open air courtyard out the front, so it’s the perfect vantage point for watching the comings and goings of Summerhall, which you can lazily observe while enjoying your glass of wine, pint, gin or Irn Bru!
+The Royal Dick has an open-air courtyard out the front, so it’s the perfect vantage point for watching the comings and goings of Summerhall, which you can lazily observe while enjoying your glass of wine, beer, gin or Irn-Bru!